 \section{Other methods}

-In order to provide an evaluation of the performance of the considered fuzzy-type algorithm, in the numerical tests performed in Section \ref{sec5}, we consider the rescaling of a given dataset of images with the well-known bicubic method, that is very classical in digital image processing, and that is already implemented in several software and dedicated command are available in most used programming languages) and we compare it also with the SK algorithm which will be recalled in the next subsection.
+To evaluate the performance of the considered fuzzy-type algorithm, in the numerical tests performed in Section \ref{sec5}, we consider the rescaling of a given dataset of images with the well-known bicubic method, which is very classical in digital image processing, and is already implemented in several software and dedicated commands are available in most used programming languages) and we compare it with the SK algorithm which will be recalled in the next subsection.